tensorflow/tfjs-website/source/tutorials/model-save-load.md

 In all the loading routes, `tf.loadModel` returns a (`Promise` of) a `tf.Model` object if the loading succeeds, and throw an `Error` if it fails.

-Loading from Local Storage and IndexedDB are exactly symmetrical with respect to `save` and hence merit no further discussion other than the fact that a model must have been saved previously to the path that follow the scheme.
+Loading from Local Storage or IndexedDB is exactly symmetrical with respect to `save`; hence it merit no further discussion other than the fact that a model must have been saved previously to the path following the scheme.

-However, loading from user-uploaded files is not symmetrical with respect to downloading files from the browser.
+However, loading from user-uploaded files is not perfectly symmetrical with respect to downloading files from the browser.
 In particular, the files uploaded by the user are not represented as URL-like strings.
 Instead, they are specified as an `Array` of [File](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
-A typical use case is letting users select files from their local filesystem by using HTML
+A typical workflow is letting users select files from their local filesystem by using HTML
 [file input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file)
 elements such as